API Reference

 DFSciMLCache

 Wrapper cache returned by CommonSolve.init(prob, alg; …).
-Carries the original NonlinearProblem, the user-facing algorithm, and the inner Phase 2 DFProjectionCache.
+Carries the original NonlinearProblem, the user-facing algorithm, the inner Phase 2 DFProjectionCache, and the resolved verbose flag (used by solve! to decide whether to warn on a non-Success exit).
 CommonSolve.solve! drives the inner cache to termination and packages the result as a NonlinearSolution.

 source